-■ Disabled dependents: A child covered as an eligible dependent before age 26 may continue dependent coverage after age 26 if the child is unable to be self-supporting due to a physical or mental disability.
-However, the dependent must have been continuously covered under the Plan, or under the team member's previous insurance plan, before the start of the physical or mental disability.
-Proof of the dependent's continued inability to be self-supporting will be periodically required.
+■ Disabled dependents: A child covered as an eligible dependent before age 26 may continue dependent coverage after age 26 if the child is unable to be self-supporting due to a physical or mental disability, and if the disability begins prior to attaining age 26.
+Proof of the dependent's continued disability and continued reliance on the covered employee for financial support will be periodically required, as administered by the applicable medical carriers.